Mingrui-Ma/JavaFXCalculator/README.md

 - Multiple leading zeros will be trimmed down to 1.
 - Consecutive operation button presses will overwrite the last operation (e.g. pressing "1" "+" "/" "1" will input "1/1").

-To-dos:
-- The GUI currently has no response to illegal operations.
-Instead these will throw an exception in the console.

 TwoOpsCalculator.java is a separate file.
 It does not have a GUI, instead uses the console.
 It accepts input of mathematical operations with two steps (e.g. 1+2\*3) and calculate the result, with operation priorities taken into consideration (e.g. the previous example will calculate 1+(2\*3) ).
 Each character (except numbers with more than one digit) needs to be followed by a space.